bistro-its-berkeley/BISTRO-Starter-Kit/README.md

-# Uber-Prize-Starter-Kit
+# Uber Prize Starter Kit

-This is a starter-kit Repository for the **Uber Prize challenge** on **Crowd AI**.

-In this repo you will find background materials that will help you get started with the challenge.
+This repository is a starter kit for the **Uber Prize challenge** on **Crowd AI** where you may find background material and competition guidelines to help you get started.

-## Competition Phasing
+## Competition Rounds
 The competition will be split into two phases:
-* The first phase challenges contestants to optimize the transportation network of a small mock city: Sioux Faux
+* The first round challenges contestants to optimize the transportation network of a small fictitious city: Sioux Faux
-* The second phase will apply the optimization challenge on a real city, to be announced by the launch of the Uber Prize
+* The second round will require contestants to apply their optimization algorithms to a real city, which will be announced prior to the launch of the Uber Prize.

-## Internal pilot test
+## Internal Pilot Test

-The **internal pilot test** aims at testing the ability for participants to compete in Phase 1 of the competition.
-Given the complexity with a simulator, we want to do an initial round of internal testing with a core group of members from AI Labs in order to identify any issues.
+This **internal pilot test** aims at testing the ability of participants to compete in Round 1 of the competition.
+Given the novelty of the framing of our problem as well as computational expense of running the simulation engine, we wish to do an initial round of internal testing with a core group of members from AI Labs in order to identify any issues.

 The **objectives** of this internal pilot test are:
 * How easy/difficult is it to on-board participants, and feel comfortable moving forward with a solution approach, given the starter kit and associated documentation?